St. Ann’s RC Primary School

-- Some pupils participate in our speech and language interventions such as Lego Therapy, Listening Skills and Talkabout Groups.
+- Some pupils participate in our speech and language interventions such as Listening Skills and Talkabout Groups.

-- We work in partnership with Trafford Special Educational Needs Advisory Service (SENAS) to support pupils with communication difficulties such as Autism Spectrum Condition (ASC).
+- We work in partnership with Trafford Special Educational Needs Advisory Service (SENAS) to support pupils with communication difficulties such as Autism.

-- We use Social Stories with children who have social communication needs.
+- We sometimes use Social Stories with children who have social communication needs.

-- The SENDCO implements Stage 1 of the Trafford Autism and Social Communication (TASC) Pathway if a parent or clinician thinks that a child may have Autism.
+- The SENCO implements Stage 1 of the Trafford Autism and Social Communication (TASC) Pathway if school, parent or a clinician thinks that a child may have Autism.

 How do we support children with physical, medical and sensory needs?

 Here are some of the ways in which we support children with physical, medical and sensory needs: